seanednd/The-Sins-of-Ha-sana/Sean-notes.md

   - Nithax created a prototype version of Slippers of spider climbing
   - Tradge befriended an obnoxious and obsessed stranger
   - Vram finds out whomever is blackmailing him, his letters are coming from the mayor's house.
-- Wake up to everyone wearing different tall hats
+- Wake up to everyone in town wearing different tall hats
   - End of the year celebration
   - Wearing white and green
   - Everyone is goose-stepping while walking